National Electrical Code Articles and Information |

 gave for 225.18 also apply here.

-single disconnect on a service.
-But, if you have more than one, you
+single disconnect on a service or up to six [225.33].
+But if you have more than one, you

 must group all of them (except a fire pump disconnect, which has